Evan Mobley NBA Playoffs Player Props: Cavaliers vs. Knicks

 Evan Mobley Insights vs. the Knicks

-- Defensively, the Knicks are ranked 12th in the NBA, conceding 113.1 points per game.
+- Allowing 113.1 points per contest, the Knicks are the 12th-ranked squad in the league on defense.

-- The Knicks are the seventh-ranked team in the league, giving up 42 rebounds per game.
+- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the league.

-- In terms of assists, the Knicks have given up 25.1 per contest, 13th in the NBA.
+- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.

-- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the NBA.
+- Looking at 3-pointers, the Knicks are 25th in the NBA, allowing 13 makes per game.

 Evan Mobley vs. the Knicks